dburian/notes/cepstogram.md

 # Cepstogram

 Cepstograms are visualizations of a signal in sound processing.
-Due to being kind of inverse [spectograms](./spectogram.md), they were named with first 4 letters reversed (a theme that will be soon apparent).
+Due to being kind of inverse [spectrograms](./spectrogram.md), they were named with first 4 letters reversed (a theme that will be soon apparent).

-Cepstograms are a result of further spectral analysis of a spectogram (i.e. spectral analysis of a spectral analysis).
+Cepstograms are a result of further spectral analysis of a spectrogram (i.e. spectral analysis of a spectral analysis).
 While the original cepstogram used an inverse of [Discrete Fourier Transform](./discrete_fourier_transform.md), nowadays [Discrete Cosine Transform](./discrete_cosine_transform.md) is